yubrew/burnt-cw-hubs/README.md

 ```
 which should store the contract to the node and you can instantiate your contract.
 Refer to each contract docs for instantiate msgs

+**NB:**
+If you don't want to build the contract from scratch, simply download the latest release and delpoy those

 ## Going Further

 [Developing](./Developing.md) to explain